Tuesday, 8 January 2008

 If high output powers are needed from a Class A circuit, the power waste (and the accompanying heat) will become significant.
 For every watt delivered to the load, the amplifier itself will, at best, dissipate another watt.
 For large powers. this means very large and expensive power supplies and heat sinking.
 Class A designs have largely been superseded for audio power amplifiers, though some audiophiles believe that Class A gives the best sound quality, due to it being operated in as linear a manner as possible which provides a small market for expensive high fidelity Class A amps.
 In addition, some aficionados prefer thermionic valve (or "tube") designs instead of transistors, for several claimed reasons:

-transfer function.
+tubes are more commonly used in class A designs, which have an asymmetrical transfer function.
 This means that distortion of a sine wave creates both odd- and even-numbered harmonics.
 The claim is that this sounds more "musical" than the higher level of odd harmonics produced by a symmetrical push-pull amplifier.[1][2]
 Though good amplifier design can reduce harmonic distortion patterns to almost nothing, the increase in distortion in some amplifier designs is essential to the sound of intentional electric guitar distortion.

-electrons at once than a transistor, and so statistical effects lead to a "smoother" approximation of the true waveform — see shot noise for more on this.
+Another is that valves use many more electrons at once than a transistor, and so statistical effects lead to a "smoother" approximation of the true waveform — see shot noise for more on this.
 Junction field-effect transistors (JFETs) have similar characteristics to valves, so these are found more often in high quality amplifiers than bipolar transistors.
 Historically, valve amplifiers often used a Class A power amplifier simply because valves are large and expensive; many Class A designs uses only a single device.

-long-tailed pair, which is exceptionally linear, and forms the basis of many more complex circuits, including many audio amplifiers and almost all op-amps.
+Transistors are much cheaper, and so more elaborate designs that give greater efficiency but use more parts are still cost effective.
+A classic application for a pair of class A devices is the long-tailed pair, which is exceptionally linear, and forms the basis of many more complex circuits, including many audio amplifiers and almost all op-amps.
 Class A amplifiers are not often used in output stages of op-amps; they are sometimes used as medium-power, low-efficiency, and high-cost audio amplifiers.
 The power consumption is unrelated to the output power.
 At idle (no input), the power consumption is essentially the same as at high output volume.
 The result is low efficiency and high heat dissipation.

 Class B and AB